layeredy/uptimematrix-statuspage-pulse/README.md

 [![layeredy](https://cdn.layeredy.com/uptimematrix/wordmark.png)](https://uptimematrix.com)

-# Status-page for UptimeMatrix (v-2.4.6)
+# Pulse by UptimeMatrix
-This is the status-page for UptimeMatrix, a uptime monitoring software developed by [Layeredy](https://layeredy.com)
+This is the status-page template "Pulse" for UptimeMatrix, the uptime monitoring software developed by [Layeredy](https://layeredy.com)

 Feel free to use this site as a template or to suggest improvements.

 ⚠️ The community/open-source version of our status page uses JSON, which is outdated and generally slower compared to the database version used on UptimeMatrix.
 This repository only receives UI/UX updates and does not include API or endpoint updates.
 Pull requests that propose changes to site control or management will not be merged.

 > [!NOTE]
 > This repository may not get some/all updates done on [UptimeMatrix](https://uptimematrix.com).

 ![layeredy](https://cdn.layeredy.com/github_images/statuspage-v-2-4-5.png)